hperrin/svelte-material-ui/README.md

 If you need help installing or using SMUI, join the [Discord server](https://discord.gg/aFzmkrmg9P).

+# Svelte 5

+SMUI v7 works with Svelte 4 only, due to the way it handles events.
+SMUI v8 is in development, and will work with Svelte 5 (and not Svelte 4).

 # Migration

 Upgrading from an old version?
 Be sure to read the [migration doc](MIGRATING.md).